LoopKit/loopdocs/docs/troubleshooting/pump-errors.md

 ## Button Error

 The Button Error message usually happens from water, moisture, or dust getting under the pump's button pad and causing button(s) to fail.
 The fix luckily is quite straight-forward and takes less than 30 minutes.
-Check out the fix [here for a YouTube video](https://www.youtube.com/watch?v=nWRVSHXN5cQ){: target="_blank" } or [here for photo gallery](https://imgur.com/a/iOXAP){: target="_blank" }.
-There is also a detailed page in the [OpenAPS docs](https://openaps.readthedocs.io/en/latest/docs/Resources/Medtronic-Button-Errors.html#medtronic-button-error-troubleshooting){: target="_blank" }.
+Check out the fix [here for a YouTube video](https://www.youtube.com/watch?v=nWRVSHXN5cQ) or [here for photo gallery](https://imgur.com/a/iOXAP).
+There is also a detailed page in the [OpenAPS docs](https://openaps.readthedocs.io/en/latest/docs/Resources/Medtronic-Button-Errors.html#medtronic-button-error-troubleshooting).

 ![img/button-error.jpg](img/button-error.jpg){width="400"}
 {align="center"}